How to check you are

 Contact by SMS or WhatsApp

-How to verify a contact from the CRC
+How to verify contact

 How to spot scam messages

 It used to be easier to spot scams.
 They would often contain bad spelling or grammar, come from an unusual email address, or feature imagery or design that feels ‘off’.
-But scams are getting smarter and some even fool the experts
+Scams are getting smarter and some even fool the experts, take a quick look at this guidance to help you spot and report suspicious messages, emails, web sites and phone calls

 ⚠️ Scammers try to quickly gain your trust.
 They aim to pressure you into acting without thinking.
 If a message or call makes you suspicious, stop, and break the contact